tangollama/cis411_lab3/labreports/LAB.md

 _Note: No lab notes required._

 # Step 5: Explore your performance data
 * What are your observations regarding the performance of this application?

+It is performant on some queries but not others.
+It'd be interesting to specifically label which queries take the longest.
+So far, it seems like the queries where you were searching for a specific set of characters (looking for _containes the string everything?_, rather than _is everything the name of the type of bagel?_, takes longer.)

 * Is performance even or uneven?

+It is even for the same queries, uneven for different ones.

 * Between queries and mutations, what requests are less performant?

+Queries are less performant.

 * Among the less performant requests, which ones are the most problematic?

+Looking for _containes the string everything?_, rather than _is everything the name of the type of bagel?_, takes longer and is more problematic.

 # Step 6: Diagnosing an issue based on telemetry data
 * Within the transactions you're examining, what segment(s) took the most time?